The Big Fat Lie Exposed!

 Foods and Their Fat Content

-Food low in Saturated fat: avocado; fish (highly recommended, but only take cold water and deep-sea fish like salmon or tuna); non-fat milk (not recommended because of its high allergenic content); nuts (highly recommended, especially when raw); peanuts (not recommended because of its high aflatoxin content); seeds (highly recommended); and free-range turkey and chicken white meat without skin, broiled or grilled (once a week).
+Food low in Saturated fat: avocado; fish (highly recommended, but only take cold-water and deep-sea fish like salmon or tuna); non-fat milk (not recommended because of its high allergenic content); nuts (highly recommended, especially when raw); peanuts (not recommended because of its high aflatoxin content); seeds (highly recommended); and free-range turkey and chicken white meat without skin, broiled or grilled (once a week).
 Consume food that is low in saturated fats for optimal health.

 Best Anti-aging Diets

+As a part of the big fat lie, you may have been convinced to eat more carbs.
 If you have been consuming a high carbohydrate diet (50% of dietary calories or more, and mostly in cakes, soda, pasta, and potatoes) for years, overweight, or have a hard time restricting your carbohydrate intake, consider yourself a Carbohydrate Addict.
 Over the next 1-2 years, slowly reduce your carbohydrate intake and increase your intake of good fat, while reducing protein as well.
 Switch to a diet consisting of 45% “good” fats (such as seeds, nuts, and cold water fish like salmon), 15% protein (enough to maintain neutral nitrogen balance and no more) and 40% of “good” complex carbohydrate (low-glycemic fruits such as apple and above the ground green vegetables).
 Instead of eating all 3 meals with the above proportion, try to contain your daily carbohydrate load to one meal, and limit it to a sixty-minute sitting.
 It is important to note that excessive proteins are not recommended in this case as they behave like carbohydrates when it comes to its insulin stimulatory ability.
 Normal people need only 1-2 gm/kg body weight of protein a day to maintain neutral protein balance ( the amount of intake is equivalent to the amount of output).
 As we now know, a high insulin level is the main culprit behind the high carbohydrate diet.

 Here is a sample of what you should be taking: